Six dead in Philadelphia, Chattanooga in latest U.S. mass shootings | Law-Order

 Six dead in Philadelphia, Chattanooga in latest U.S. mass shootings

-Mass shootings in Philadelphia and Chattanooga, Tennessee, left at least six people dead and over 25 others wounded, police said on Sunday in the latest cases of gun violence after recent massacres in Texas, New York and Oklahoma.
+Mass shootings in Philadelphia, Pennsylvania, and Chattanooga, Tennessee, left at least six people dead and more than 25 wounded, police said on Sunday in the latest cases of gun violence after recent massacres in Texas, New York and Oklahoma.

-Mass shootings in Philadelphia and Chattanooga, Tennessee, left at least six people dead and over 25 others wounded, police said on Sunday in the latest cases of gun violence after recent massacres in Texas, New York and Oklahoma.
-Multiple shooters opened fire in Philadelphia's busy South Street, an area with many bars and restaurants, around midnight on Saturday.
+Mass shootings in Philadelphia, Pennsylvania, and Chattanooga, Tennessee, left at least six people dead and more than 25 wounded, police said on Sunday in the latest cases of gun violence after recent massacres in Texas, New York and Oklahoma.
+Multiple shooters opened fire in Philadelphia's busy South Street, an area filled with bars and restaurants, around midnight on Saturday.
 Two men and a woman were killed, officials said.

 The incidents followed recent shootings that killed 10 people at a grocery store in Buffalo, New York; 21 victims at an elementary school in Uvalde, Texas; and four people at a medical building in Tulsa, Oklahoma.
 Gun safety advocates are pushing the U.S. government to take stronger measures to curb gun violence.
 There have been at least 240 mass shootings in the United States so far this year, according to the Gun Violence Archive, a nonprofit research group.
 It defines a mass shooting as one in which at least four people are shot, excluding the shooter.